beebooplena/Project-2/README.md

 # Welcome To The Rock Paper Scissors Game!
-This is a webpage were children and adults can play a simple game, that is well known in big parts of the world.
-The site is clean with gentle colours for the eyes.
-Easy to understand, using colours to determinate which is computer or human.
-Or you can read the text or follow the icons.
+This is a webpage where children and adults can play a simple and well known game, known all over the world.
+The site is clean with gentle colours.
+It is easy to understand, using colours to determinate which is computer or human, or you can read the text or follow the icons.
 The game has a level of difficulty, because the one hwo get 5 points first, is the winner.
 You can also decide to reset the game while you are playing.

 ![responsive](assets/images/responsive.png)
 ## Ux and UI